Devansh-Chechani/stockMarketPlatform/README.md

 # Stock Discussion Platform Backend
 This project is the backend for a stock discussion platform where users can discuss various stocks, manage posts, comment, and like posts.
-It is built using the MERN stack (MongoDB, Express.js, Node.js).
+It is built using the MERN stack (MongoDB, Express.js, Node.js and Mongodb aggregation pipelines).

 # Features
 User authentication (JWT-based) <br/>